textpattern/textpattern.github.io/administration/links-panel.md

 On this panel you can do two things:

-1. Create a new link and edit existing ones.
+1. Create a new link and edit existing ones
-2. Manage your existing repository of links.
+2. Manage your existing repository of links

 So the Links panel in a way combines what for articles is divided in two panels 'Write' and 'Articles'.